 Amsterdam Tropenmuseum exhibit is modern, fascinating on many levels and inspiring. […] Modern and intelligent presentation makes the visit pleasant to a larger public, including children. | More information: www.amsterdam.info/museums/tropenmuseum

-Learn more about Rabindranath Tagore (1861-1941), Frederik van Eeden (1860-1932) and the spread of Tagore’s educational ideas through Noto Soeroto in “Tagore in The Netherlands” by Liesbeth Meyer:
+Learn more about Rabindranath Tagore (1861-1941), his correspondence with his translator Frederik van Eeden (1860-1932) and Noto Soeroto (committed to spreading his educational ideas): “Tagore in The Netherlands” by Liesbeth Meyer

 In 1923 the building on the corner of Mauritskade and Linnaeusstraat was completed and the collections from Haarlem could be moved to Amsterdam.
 On 9 October 1926 Queen Wilhelmina officially opened the new Colonial Institute.
 The history of the Tropenmuseum is outlined here (in English):